divyanshsinghgit/Pandas-Tutorial/README.md

 # Pandas-Tutorial
-Here I have implemented all set of functions related to pandas with apprpriate docstrings for your help.
-And there some pretty cool functions as well which you can use in your projects while using pandas.
+Here I have implemented almost all functions related to pandas with appropriate docstrings for your help.
+I've also implemented some amazing functions and programs for your reference which will be useful for your projects.

-Happy Machine Learning!
+Happy Learning